aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## Actions: DeleteContactButton

-- DeleteContactButton: Manually handling pending state, and showcase I can't catch errors by adding throw error from function
+- DeleteContactButton: Manually handling pending state, (and showcase I can't catch errors by adding throw error from function).
 - Switch from manual isLoading to a async transition, creating an Action + Server Action, use pending state.
 Pending state is now perfectly timed with the completion of the Action.
-- Vise error boundary can catch errors since we use action, it didn't work before!
-Remove thrown error.
+- (Vise error boundary can catch errors since we use action, it didn't work before!
+Remove thrown error.)

 ## Forms: NewContactButton